Semiconductor Design Process: A Complete Guide to Modern Chip Development

 The semiconductor design process is the method used to create integrated circuits (ICs), which are the foundation of modern electronics.
 From smartphones and laptops to cars and smart devices, semiconductors power almost everything around us.

-Key Stages at a Glance
+Key Stages Overview

-Importance of Semiconductor Design
+Semiconductor Design Matters

 Why It Matters